Skip to content

 How does live captions process and use my data?

 Live captions in Windows 11 processes audio locally on your device.
-Your voice and audio data are not sent to the cloud or Microsoft servers.
-This ensures your privacy and security while providing accurate, real-time automatic transcription for all your media and microphone inputs.
+Voice and audio data never leave for the cloud or Microsoft servers.
+Privacy and security remain protected while providing accurate, real-time automatic transcription for media and microphone inputs.

 Why doesn’t live captions remember my microphone setting preference?